-Steps To Streamline Your Product Photography Workflow
+The Ultimate Guide to Optimizing Your Product Photography Workflow

-Step 1 - Time to Identify
+Step 1 - Organizing Samples: Time to Identify

 First, identify and tag your samples.
-If you are working with a large amount of samples and multiple people are handling them, things can get pretty messy, pretty fast if samples don’t have identification.
+If you are working with a large amount of samples and multiple people are handling them, things can get pretty messy, pretty fast during shoot day if samples don’t have identification.
 Without tags, there’s no way to confirm what you have, what you’ve shot, or what needs to be passed to the next team.
 Tagged samples will ensure you get the right products shot at the right time and that assets will be named correctly so you can easily add them to the correct product pages on your website.
 This should be a requirement for anyone handling your samples.

-Step 2 - One Source Of Truth
+Step 2 - The Style Guide: One Source Of Truth

 Next up in creating a streamlined product photography workflow, is the style guide.
 This is just as important as tagging your samples as it helps you maintain consistent on-brand imagery and alleviates the back and forth between brand and photo team.
-A style guide is one source of truth that the photo team can continually come back to at every shoot to match.
+A style guide is one source of truth that the photo team can continually refer to at every shoot to match.
 It helps the shoot run more efficiently as you can use it to organize the shoot ahead of time by grouping similar shots.

-Step 3 - The Keystone
+Step 3 - Creating a Product Photography Shot List: The Keystone for a Good Workflow

 Finally the shot list—the keystone of every shoot.
 At the very least a shot list is a list of products to be shot, however a shot list can include much more than that; from types of shots needed to additional product information like size, category, UPC, season, and much more!
-This information is used to tell the photo team what product they’re shooting, how to shoot it, what to name the assets, and what additional asset information they may need, like delivery dates, metadata, etc. Shot lists are an indispensable piece in a streamlined commercial photography workflow.
+This information is used to tell the photo team what product they’re shooting, how to shoot it, what to name the assets, and what additional asset information they may need, like delivery dates, metadata, etc. Shot lists are an indispensable piece in a streamlined commercial photography workflow for product photographers.

 Make sure the ID on the product label, whether that be SKU/color, UPC, product name, or other unique ID, is listed on the shot list.
 This is necessary to match the product to the assets and the foundation of any organized production system.
 If you’ve created a thorough style guide with product views then you’re all set.
 The photo team can use the shot list and style guide to ensure all views get shot and shot correctly.
 In some cases you may need to include the product category to cross reference the style guide or additional product info if you’d like to add metadata to the assets.